Focus on the task

 Recommended: Press the Esc key.

 Spell out the names of modifier keys such as Command, Control, Option, and Shift.
 Don't use symbols for those keys.
-To refer to a key combination, use the form "Modifier+Key."
+To refer to a key combination, use the form MODIFIER+KEY_NAME.

 Recommended: Press Control+V.

-When the user may be on either Windows or Mac, put the Mac shortcut in parentheses after the Windows shortcut.
+When you provide shortcuts for multiple operating systems, put the macOS shortcut in parentheses after the Windows and Linux shortcut.

 Not recommended: To copy, press Ctrl+C (⌘+C).

-To refer to a key or combination that uses the Shift key, use the form "Modifier+Shift+Key."
+To refer to a key or combination that uses the Shift key, use the form MODIFIER+Shift+KEY_NAME.